Introduction

 Cloud computing offers numerous advantages:

-• Accessibility: Access services and data from anywhere with an internet connection.
+- Accessibility: adaptable enough to access info and services from any location with an internet connection.

-• Reliability: Cloud providers offer high availability and disaster recovery solutions.
+- Reliability: As the part of reliability, cloud service providers offer quick availability and disaster recovery solutions.

 Conclusion